-The following table sets forth the aggregate fees for professional services rendered by EY for the audit of our financial statements for fiscal 2016, the six months ended December 31, 2016, and the year ended December 31, 2017, and the aggregate fees for other services rendered by EY during those periods:
+The following table sets forth the aggregate fees for professional services rendered by EY for the audit of our financial statements for the year ended December 31, 2017 and the year ended December 31, 2018, and the aggregate fees for other services rendered by EY during those periods:

-Six Months Ended
+Calendar 2017 Calendar 2018

-Fiscal 2016 December 31, 2016 Calendar 2017
+In thousands of Dollars

-Int thousands of Dolla rs
+Audit fees(1) 535 815

-Audit fees(1) 525 395 535
+Audit related fees (2) - 336

-Tax fees(2) 27 26 97
+Tax fees(3) 97 171

-Total audit and related fees 552 421 632
+Total audit and related fees 632 1,322

-- "Audit fees" are fees for audit services for each of the years shown in this table, including fees associated with the annual audit (including audit of our internal control over financial reporting in fiscal year 2016, for the six months ended December 31, 2016 and for the year ended December 31, 2017), reviews of our quarterly financial results submitted on Form 10-Q, and consultations on various accounting issues. - (2) Represents professional services rendered for tax compliance, tax advice, tax planning, and review of our Israeli tax returns.
+- (1) "Audit fees" are fees for audit services for each of the years shown in this table, including fees associated with the annual audit (including audit of our internal control over financial reporting for the year ended December 31, 2017 and for the year ended December 31, 2018), reviews of our quarterly financial results submitted on Form 10-Q, and consultations on various accounting issues. - (2) "Audit related fees" are fees for financial and tax due diligence with respect to our acquisitions in Korea and Italy. - (3) Represents professional services rendered for tax compliance, tax advice, tax planning, and review of our Israeli tax returns.

-In connection with our initial public offering, the Board of Directors adopted a written policy for the pre-approval of certain audit and non-audit services which EY provides.
+Our Board of Directors adopted a written policy for the pre-approval of certain audit and non-audit services which EY provides.
 The policy balances the need to ensure the independence of EY while recognizing that in certain situations EY may possess both the technical expertise and knowledge of the Company to best advise the Company on issues and matters in addition to accounting and auditing.
 In general, the Company's independent registered public accounting firm cannot be engaged to provide any audit or non-audit services unless the engagement is pre-approved by the audit committee.
 Certain services may also be pre-approved by the Chairman of the audit committee under the policy.
 All of the fees identified in the table above were approved in accordance with SEC requirements and, following our initial public offering, pursuant to the policies and procedures described above.

-All of the services of EY, described above, for fiscal 2016, the six months ended December 31, 2016, and the year ended December 31, 2017, were pre-approved by the audit committee.
+All of the services of EY, described above, for year ended December 31, 2017 and the year ended December 31, 2018, were pre-approved by the audit committee.

-The Board of Directors recommends a vote FOR the ratification of the appointment of EY for 2018.
+The Board of Directors recommends a vote FOR the ratification of the appointment of EY for 2019.